FutureKit/FutureKit/README.md

 A Swift based Future/Promises Library for IOS and OS X.

-Note - FutureKit is going exclusivly Swift 2.0 only!
+Note - FutureKit is now exclusivly Swift 2.0 only.

-There is still a Swift 1.2 branch that I will keep around.
-But - FutureKit's use of generics pushed swift 1.2 to the limits in a few places.
-And it's just too hard to keep fixing for the edge cases.

-Swift 2.0 has fixed most of the issues we had with generics!
-Plus the error handling integration makes FutureKit easier than ever.

 FutureKit is a Swift implementation of Futures and Promises, but modified specifically for iOS/OSX programmers.
 You can ready the wikipedia article here: